bengler/pebbles-presentation/app/presentations/overview.md

 Client side with CORS: Very easy.

-Getting the backend up and running: You'll need a little hand holding. **Will be a one-liner soon.**
+Run the backends: You'll need a little hand holding for now.

 # What we are focusing on these days
 - Security and access control [(PSM)](https://github.com/bengler/checkpoint/wiki/Pebbles-Security-Model)